stronnag/msp-rs/README.md

 ### Unsafe (C) serial implementation

+The rust serialport crate is used device enumeration. for Prior to version 0.10.0, the serialport crate was also used for I/O; since then a custom implementation is used.

 This example uses an (unsafe) C language implementation for serial I/O, rather than the serialport crate:

 * serialport does not support RISC-V
 * serialport performance on Windows is poor (c.
-25% of Linux / FreeBSD / Macos).
-With the C implementation, the Windows performance is about 80% of the POSIX platforms.
+25% of Linux / FreeBSD / Macos) and unreliable across multiple threads.
+The embedded implementation is thread safe and the Windows performance is close to that of the POSIX platforms.

-Prior to version 0.10.0, the serialport crate was also used for I/O.

 ### Other